 I've always had a passion for design and creativity, and apps and websites are what have allowed me to express that creativity in so many ways.

-I've been making websites for long long time now.
-First using Weebly, then Wix, and now RapidWeaver and WordPress, I know the ins and outs of website making, I'd say, pretty well.
+I've been making websites for long, long time now.
+First using drag-and-drop tools like Weebly, Wix, RapidWeaver, and WordPress, and now developing with pure HTML/CSS/JS, I know the ins and outs of website making, I'd say, pretty well.
 Adding rounded corners and applying equal padding are very satisfying to me, and web design incorporates just that.

 Below are many of the apps/websites that I've made:

 For the final project of INFO 1300, an introductory web design and development class, we had to design and develop a static website for a client.
 My group and I choose the Cornell Computer Reuse Association, a club that I am a part of that repurposes and donates computers to those in need.

 Over the course of a few weeks, we interviewed members of our audience to discover their goals, created sketches of the site, and coded it in HTML/CSS/JS.
 It was a fun group project.

 During the winter break, I decided to redesign and re-code our website, this time using a CSS/JS framework called Bootstrap.
 This made the site look and function a little nicer.